ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The {{site.data.keyword.cloudant_short_notm}} replication protocol is shared with Apache CouchDB, so replication is often used by enterprises that copy data from a cloud-based database to one running CouchDB in their own location.

-PouchDB, a JavaScript-based CouchDB clone that runs in Node.js stacks or in the web browser can also be used to replicate data to or from {{site.data.keyword.cloudant_short_notm}} or CouchDB.
+PouchDB, a JavaScript-based CouchDB clone that runs in Node.js stacks or the web browser, can also be used to replicate data between {{site.data.keyword.cloudant_short_notm}} or CouchDB, each way, either to or from.

 The {{site.data.keyword.cloudant_short_notm}} Sync libraries are native iOS or Android apps that sync data to and from an {{site.data.keyword.cloudant_short_notm}} service.